Alan Schwartz, CEO and Board Chair

 Bruce Maxwell, Past Chair

-Bruce is a Principal at Arroyo Insurance Services, a commercial insurance agency in the Greater Los Angeles area.
-Bruce has been a long-time leader in the Los Angeles Jewish and LGBT communities, including serving as President of Congregation Beth Chayim Chadashim (BCC), the nation’s oldest LGBT synagogue and on the Board of the Gay & Lesbian Elder Housing in which he helped to build and open the first ever low-income affordable housing for LGBT seniors in Hollywood, California.
-Bruce is a graduate of the University of California at Berkeley, attended a year of his studies at the Hebrew University in Jerusalem and has an MBA from the USC Marshall School of Business.
+Growing up with a keen eagerness to serve the greater Los Angeles community, Bruce has helped clients with risk management, including a multitude of non-profit organizations, since 1987.
+He leads Knauf Maxwell Insurance Services, (formerly Arroyo Insurance) as a principal partner.
+In addition, Bruce has been a strong voice and advocate to the Los Angeles Jewish and LGBT communities.
+Past positions include serving as President of Congregation Beth Chayim Chadashim (BCC), the nation’s oldest LGBT synagogue, serving on the ADL Southwest Regional Board and serving on the Board of the Gay & Lesbian Elder Housing, where he helped build and open the first ever low-income affordable housing for LGBT seniors in the country to be located in Hollywood, California.
+Bruce is an LA native, a profoundly proud graduate of the University of California at Berkeley, studied a year at Hebrew University in Jerusalem, and earned an MBA from the USC Marshall School of Business.
+Most importantly, Bruce is a father to his two children, Yael and Sam, and gleeful grandfather to Jeremy.

 Arthur Slepian, Founder